 1. Extra-Virgin Olive Oil – I’d be scared to know how much of this passes through my pantry in a year’s time; it’s my “go to” for salads, sautés, pastas, vegetables dishes, you name it.
 Opting for “extra-virgin” is a must since it means superior taste, fewer impurities, and a better nutritional profile.
 It’s very high in “heart healthy” monounsaturated fats along with a host of antioxidants.
 When I’m feeling flush and fancy, I buy California, organic, but sometimes the price tag has me reaching for conventional.

 2. Canola Oil – This neutral tasting, pale-colored oil is the standard in much of my baking.
 Like olive oil, it’s high in monounsaturated fat.
-Consider opting for “organic, expeller-pressed” canola oil since conventional is often processed using chemical solvents.
+Consider opting for “organic, expeller-pressed” canola oil since conventional undoubtedly comes from a GMO crop and is often processed using chemical solvents.

 3. Good Old-Fashioned Butter – As someone who begged my parents to buy tubbed margarine as a kid (to no avail) I now appreciate the beauty of butter.
 The downside?
 It’s high in saturated fat.
 The key is to use it caringly and sparingly.
 Just a tablespoon over a big plate of vegetables or in a pot of pureed soup is often all that’s needed.
 For baking, I sometimes scale back the butter and up the amount of oil or another liquid, say yogurt or orange juice.
 My fridge is always stocked with a container of whipped butter, which is easy for the kids to spread and has about half the calories per tablespoon of regular butter (thanks to all the air whipped in there).
 When I really want a treat, I’ll indulge in good-quality, salty Irish butter and love every smear.